peachbastard/the-beastlands/src/site/notes/Ionntrás/Recaps/2024-01-19 Tramps Like Us.md

 - Reed's usually placid countenance is replaced by something more voracious, and she challenges the party to a drinking contest:
 	- She beats Captain Minski, and narrowly beats Finn
 	- The party is apprehensive about whether Tony should drink, and Reed says, "If you're old enough to fight, you're old enough to drink," then outdrinks him as well
-- Captain asks if there's anywhere in the establishment they can puke, and Darien says, "It's alright.
+- Captain Minski asks if there's anywhere in the establishment they can puke, and Darien says, "It's alright.
 You can puke in the rubbish pile.
 It's a bartender's job to clean it up"
 	- After Minski pukes, Darien invites them to lay on the couch near the fireplace
+- Reed offhandedly compliments Tony for his abilities as a creepy doll boy
+	- Captain Minski yells that he isn't a creepy doll boy
+	- Tony's head turns 180 degrees to look at Minski and asks them if they still think he's not a creepy doll boy
 - Captain Minski rants about how much they hate their Gnomish stepmother, and how she's a skank that walks around in skanky clothing all day and distracts the workers at the cannery to the point where no work gets done
 	- They express a distaste for smaller races and Darien points to a sign that says "No discrimination allowed"
 - Darien says, "The militia have been sitting on their arses since the last crusade came through"